yalemssa/chit_archives_scripts/README.md

 * Cleanup of agent and subject records in ArchivesSpace
 * De-duplication - should this happen before or after reconciliation.
 Or both?
 * Planning for storage of additional URIs - no way in ArchivesSpace to store more than one
+* Compare and remediate differences between ArchivesSpace and Voyager agent and subject records

 ## Reports from ArchivesSpace